andreyleskov/weber/README.md

 # Weber

-Weber is an assesmenet task used to demonstrate coding skills for Elixir and some practicies, like DDD, ES, and CQRS It is a command line-based dictionary application, similar to https://www.merriam-webster.com/ Functionalty available:
+Weber is an assesmenet task used to demonstrate coding skills in Elixir as well as some practicies, like DDD, ES, and CQRS
+It is a command line-based dictionary application, similar to https://www.merriam-webster.com/

+Weber provides a simple functionality

+* Add new word entries and fill it with information
 * Look up a word and show some explanations
 * Show example sentences
 * Show synonyms and antonyms